7hekaka/newcytosim/doc/main/run_slurm.md

 	rm save/run*/log.txt

 # Analysis

 The analysis should normally be done on a local machine, rather than on the cluster.
-You are not allowed to do it on the machine used to submit jobs.

 The type of analysis depends very much on the project.
 Some general techniques are described in @ref RunCytosim.